Lockaim/FOE-website/README.md

 # FOE-website
-A website for Fragments of Emberfall, a game realized by the studio Emberfall.
+A website for Fragments of Ember, a game realized by the studio Emberfall.